 - Hot pepper sauce: It doesn't make the ribs spicy.
 It merely adds an interesting layer of flavor.

-- Beef back ribs: I usually get them at Whole Foods, but they are available in many supermarkets too.
+- Beef back ribs: I usually get them at Whole Foods, but they are also available in many supermarkets.

 - Olive oil spray: I love cooking with this delicious oil.
 But if you'd rather use an oil with a higher smoke point, you can use avocado oil instead.

-- Spices: I use smoked salt, black pepper, smoked paprika, onion powder, and garlic powder.
+- Spices: Smoked salt, black pepper, smoked paprika, onion powder, and garlic powder.
 The smoked salt adds a nice smoky flavor to the dish.

 Variations

 - You can vary this recipe by trying different spice combinations.
-In addition to the spices mentioned above, I sometimes like to add a generous pinch of cayenne pepper to make the ribs spicy.
-Sometimes I also add dried thyme and/or dried cumin - just ½ teaspoon of each.
+In addition to the spices mentioned above, I sometimes add a generous pinch of cayenne pepper to make the ribs spicy.
+Sometimes, I also add dried thyme and/or dried cumin - ½ teaspoon of each.

 - You can substitute white wine vinegar or red wine vinegar for the apple cider vinegar.
 I don't recommend using distilled white vinegar.
 It's too acidic.